yrvij/Spanish-Verb-Conjugator/README.md

   8) futuro perfecto
   9) imperfecto subjuntivo

-Some tenses are not include because of the many irregularities that they have.
+Some tenses are not included because of the many irregularities that they have.
 Still working on how to conjugate the other tenses.